Patents

 You may want to have a different filing strategy going forward, potentially filing a mixture of EPs and national applications to give the potential for different modes of enforcement.
 However, this is a longer-term issue, only becoming relevant after the transitional period ends.

-Essentially, going forward, you will need to decide what to do when future patents grant, namely when to choose:
+Essentially, the main issue is to decide what to do when European patents grant, namely when to choose:

 (i) UP;